Ginette Lavack

 Ginette Lavack is a Canadian politician from the Liberal Party of Canada.
-She was elected Member of Parliament for St. Boniface—St. Vital in the 2025 Canadian federal election.
+She was elected member of Parliament (MP) for St. Boniface—St. Vital in the 2025 Canadian federal election.
 Lavack currently serves as the Parliamentary Secretary to the Minister of Indigenous Services Canada since June 4, 2025.

 Career

 Before her political career, Lavack was the chief executive officer (CEO) of the Centre Culturel Franco-Manitobain from 2017 to 2025, before relinquishing her position to run as Member of Parliament.

 Lavack was nominated as Liberal Party of Canada candidate for St. Boniface—St. Vital on February 16, 2025.